Being the owner or administrator of a given Organization, you can:

 Creating a process is divided into several steps

-- Create new process By choosing this path, you will build a completely new process yourself, using the creator/builder.
+- Create new process By choosing this path, you will build a completely new process yourself, using the process definition builder.
 Remember that you can alternatively modify one of the ready-made templates – in this case, select “Use template”.

-- Use template To create a new process, you can use one of the ready-made templates – prepared by the Dew-X team or your own.
+- Use template To create a new process definition, you can use one of the ready-made templates – prepared by the Dew-X team or your own.
 The uploaded template can be freely modified.

 - Upload file If you have your own file or a file received from someone with a previously prepared process, upload it here and start editing it.
 It does not matter if it is a flow/processing of a document or a case.